 To learn how you can become a foster grandparent or to learn more about the program, please call 423-639-8462.

-Good nutrition is important to everyone and homebound senior are especially at risk.
+Good nutrition is important to everyone and homebound seniors are especially at risk.
 FTHRA's Nutrition Program is partnered with Meals on Wheels to help seniors not go hungry.
 We provide nutritious meals that meet USDA guidelines for seniors.
 Wonderful volunteers in all our communities deliver the meals to each person.

 Meals on Wheels is available in Carter, Greene, Johnson, Hancock, Hawkins, Sullivan, Unicoi and Washington Counties.
 Volunteers are always needed in each of these counties.
 Volunteers are essential to the program because not only do they deliver a meal to the recipients, often they are the only people the recipients see each day.